-Friday January 19th at 20 UT the Sun in its apparent eastward motion along the ecliptic enters the boundaries of the constellation Capricorn the Sea Goat.
+Monday January 20th at 9 UT the Sun in its apparent eastward motion along the ecliptic enters the boundaries of the constellation Capricornus the Sea Goat.
 This is the actual location of the Sun.

 Feel the Heat?

-Wednesday January 3rd at 5:35 UT (11:35 pm CST Tuesday January 2nd), as the Earth continues its annual trek around the Sun, the Earth reaches a point in its orbit that is called perihelion.
-Perihelion is the minimum distance that separates the Earth from the Sun, and we are the closest to the Sun for the year at this point in the orbit.
-So this year, 2018, the Earth is 0.98333 AU (147,099,586 km; 91,403,445 miles) (compared with last year 2017: 0.98331 AU (147,101,082 km; 91,404,374 miles) from the Sun.
-Approximately one-half year or one-half revolution later, on July 6th, the Earth is at aphelion and is 1.0167 AU (94,508,169 miles; 152,096,155 km), its maximum distance from the Sun for 2017.
-This difference in distances is due to the shape of the Earth’s orbit being elliptical rather than circular.
+Approximately one-half year or one-half revolution later, on July 4th, the Earth is at aphelion and is 1.01669 AU (94,507,634 miles; 152,096,155 km), its maximum distance from the Sun for 2020.
+This approximately 3% difference in distances between perihelion and aphelion is due to the shape of the Earth’s orbit being elliptical rather than circular.
 However the Earth has a mildly elliptically shaped orbit that is closer to being slightly out-of-round than the incorrect, very elliptical orbit that is often shown – like the illustration used here.

 In Astronomy the shape of a planet’s orbit is called eccentricity, with 0 being a circle and 1 a straight line.
 Any value between 0 and 1 represents an ellipse.
 The shape of the Earth’s orbit is so close to being circular that the apparent size of the Sun does not appear to change as this animated graphic shows.
 The difference between perihelion and aphelion is about 3%.